Danigy/bloonix-satellite-raspberrypi/README.md

 ### 4) Configure your router for the Raspberry Pi

-The Raspberry Pi should be connected to a network where it can not reach any other members of the local network - it should have a subnet to itself.
+While this is not required for operation, it is highly recommended for your own home networks security.
+The Raspberry Pi should be attached to a local private network where it can not reach any other members of your local network - it should have a subnet to itself.
 Shorewall rules setup during the installation routine further prevent this.

 Common routers like AVM Fritz Box:
 Most common routers, like RVM Fritz Box'es, provide the option to assign one lan network port to a "guest network", which cant reach the other networks.
 Thats what you want to set up, however make sure that nobody else (no house guests) use that network.
 Also check if the guest wlan provided by your Fritz Box or router allows interactions to and from the guest LAN network.